Minneapolis Hernia Mesh Injury Lawyers

 My Hernia Mesh Implant Has Failed: What Should I Do?

-In our 30 years of experience and success, GoldenbergLaw has recovered over $100 million in verdicts and settlements.
+In our 30 years of experience and success, GoldenbergLaw PLLC has recovered over $100 million in verdicts and settlements.
+If you are looking for the best lawyers for a hernia mesh lawsuit, look no further than our team in Minneapolis, Minnesota.
 Over 5,000 clients have trusted us based on our passion, leadership, and knowledge that set us apart from the rest.
-Passion for advocacy; Holding leadership positions in some of the nation’s largest litigations, and; Knowledge of science and the important role it plays in defective medical device litigation is what makes us stand out from the rest.
-Leave The Sleepless Nights To Us.
+Passion for advocacy; Holding leadership positions in some of the nation’s largest litigations, and Knowledge of science and the important role it plays in defective medical device litigation is what makes us stand out from the rest.
+Leave The Sleepless Nights to Us.